arbelkilani/Circular-Countdown-Progress/README.md

+## Circular Countdown

-**Circular Countdown progress** is a UI widget that could be used to inform user that he has to await for a specific amount of time, defined while creating the widget.
+- A UI widget that could be used to inform user that he has to await for a specific amount of time, defined while creating the widget.
 - Some attributes has been set in order to create a more personal version of the widget.

-## Screenshots :
+### Screenshots :

 Example 1                  |  Example 2                 |  Example 3
 :-------------------------:|:-------------------------: |:-------------------------:
 ![](https://raw.githubusercontent.com/arbelkilani/Circular-Countdown-Progress/master/wiki/example1.png)  |  ![](https://raw.githubusercontent.com/arbelkilani/Circular-Countdown-Progress/master/wiki/example2.png) |![](https://raw.githubusercontent.com/arbelkilani/Circular-Countdown-Progress/master/wiki/example3.png) |

-## Attributes
+### Attributes

 ```xml
 <edu.arbelkilani.circularcountdown.CircularCountdown